|Values are valid only on day of printing.|

 Tyrosinemia type 1 (Tyr 1) is an autosomal recessive condition caused by fumarylacetoacetate hydrolase (FAH) deficiency.
-The incidence of Tyr 1 is approximately 1 in 100,000 live births, resulting in severe liver disease, hypophosphatemic rickets, renal tubular dysfunction, and neurologic crises.
+Tyr 1 can cause severe liver disease, hypophosphatemic rickets, renal tubular dysfunction, and neurologic crises.
 If left untreated, most patients die of liver failure in the first years of life.
-Over the past decade, treatment with 2-(2-nitro-4-tri-fluoromethylbenzoyl)-1,3 cyclohexanedione (NTBC) became available and is particularly effective when initiated in newborns.
+Treatment with 2-(2-nitro-4-trifluoromethylbenzoyl)-1,3 cyclohexanedione is available and is particularly effective when initiated in newborns.
+The incidence of Tyr 1 is approximately 1 in 100,000 live births.

 While tyrosine can be determined by routine newborn screening, it is not a specific marker for Tyr I and often may be associated with common and benign transient tyrosinemia of the newborn.
 Succinylacetone (SUAC) is a specific marker for Tyr I, but is not detectable by routine newborn screening.
 This assay determines SUAC in newborn blood spots by tandem mass spectrometry.
 Additional follow-up testing may include confirmatory molecular analysis of the FAH gene.

-Second-tier newborn screening for tyrosinemia type 1 in blood spots with nonspecific elevations of tyrosine
+Second-tier newborn screening for tyrosinemia type 1 (Tyr 1) in blood spots with nonspecific elevations of tyrosine

-Elevations of succinylacetone (SUAC) above the reference range are indicative of Tyr I.
+Elevations of succinylacetone (SUAC) above the reference range are indicative of tyrosinemia type 1 (Tyr 1).

-Patients with Tyr I who are treated with diet and/or NTBC (nitisinone) should have declining or normal values of SUAC.
+Patients with Tyr I who are treated with diet and/or 2-(2-nitro-4-trifluoromethylbenzoyl)-1,3 cyclohexanedione (nitisinone) should have declining or normal values of SUAC.